Last Updated on November 24, 2025

 CRTs around Key Sessions

 Asian session has low volatility and is often characterized by accumulation.
 Market during Asian session moves sideways or within a range during a session.
 It forms accumulation phase of CRT.
 London session open with a burst of volatility, often leading to manipulation.
 Price may break out of the range formed during the Asian session.
-This manipulation results in triggering of stoploss trigger of retail traders or enticing retail traders into false break outs.
+This manipulation results in triggering of stop loss trigger of retail traders or enticing retail traders into false break outs.
 New York session typically sees the highest volatility.
 This is the distribution phase where institutions distribute their positions.

 Key timing for CRTs